 PAELLA with Seafood and Spanish Chorizo – a speedy one-pan meal

-Paella is a versatile Spanish rice dish that is great to serve at gatherings or to add to a tapas evening.
-Not only do all the seafood, meat and vegetables look spectacular, but every spoonful is also a magnificent combination of flavours and textures.
+Paella is a versatile Spanish rice dish that is great to serve at gatherings or to add to a “tapas evening meal”.
+Not only do all the seafood, meat and vegetables look spectacular, but every spoonful is also a magnificent combination of smoky & sweet flavours.

 Originating from Valencia, paella got its name from the actual pan used, incidentally called paella in Spanish.